-Warranties are like spare tires: you never think about them until you really, really need them.
-But in the case of a commercial solar panel warranty, it’s definitely worth your time to dig into the details of what’s covered, for how long, and how likely it is you’ll use it—before making your purchase decision.
+Warranties are like spare tires: You never think about them until you really need them.
+But in the case of a commercial solar panel warranty, it’s definitely worth your time to dig into the details.
+You'll need to know what’s covered, for how long and how likely it is you’ll use it—before making your purchase decision.

 - A tale of two solar panel warranties: product and power

 - Knowing what’s covered (and for how long)

 - Uncovering the hidden costs of warranty service